 A PPDU may include up to eight OFDM symbols in order to support MIMO channel estimation for multiple OFEs.
 The number of OFDM symbols NPS used for explicit MIMO pilots in the PPDU shall be indicated by the Explicit MIMO Pilot Symbol Number field in the PHY header.

 The Explicit MIMO Pilots field of the PPDU contains NPS = 0, 1, 2, 3, 4, 5, 6, 7 OFDM symbols for estimation of the MIMO channel between multiple transmitting and receiving OFEs.
 Explicit MIMO pilots follow the PHY header data field as depicted in Figure 76.
 Explicit MIMO pilots are defined in the frequency and time domains in an orthogonal manner so that they can be transmitted from multiple OFEs simultaneously.
-The
+The two MIMO pilot symbols formats are defined as follows.

 11.2.6.2 MIMO Pilot Symbols Format I

 For each OFE, only one OFDM symbol interval is set to the desired channel estimation sequence.
 All other intervals are set to zero.
-Thus, the channel estimation sequence transmission intervals never coincide with any other transmitters.
-Hence, the MIMO pilot symbols for the different transmitters are orthogonal to each other.
-The format is presented in Figure 80.
+The format is illustrated in Figure 80.

-MIMO pilot symbols format I
+Figure 80 MIMO pilot symbols format I

 11.2.6.3 MIMO Pilot Symbols Format II